jmcia2020/About-Me/README.md

-# LAB - Number
+# LAB - 02

 ## About Me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Challenge:
+Create an About Me guessing game that utilizes HTML, CSS, & JavaScript.

+Include on your HTML page a short biography, your education history, an overview of your job experience, and any goals that you may have.

+Prompt the user a total of exactly five yes or no questions.
+The user input for the answer must accept either y/n or yes/no responses while taking into consideration case sensitivity by normalizing the user input so that it can be validated

-### Author: Student/Group Name
+### Author: Jean McMahon

 ### Links and Resources
 * [submission PR](http://xyz.com)